What to expect as a resident of Shana’s House

 Personal vehicle use is allowed for Phase 2 Residents and some Phase 1 residents (determined on a case-by-case basis).

 Phones: Upon admission, cell phones will be turned off and withheld for the first two weeks.
-Residents may use the house cordless phones instead.
-This is necessary to eliminate distractions that can hinder recovery.
+During this time, residents may use the house's cordless phones.
+Initial withholding of cell phones is necessary to eliminate distractions that can hinder early recovery.
 After 2 weeks, cell phones will be returned if used responsibly.

-Mail: While residents may send/receive mail, Phase 1 members must open all deliveries in the presence of a staff member.
-This is to prevent triggers from inhibiting recovery.
-Phase 2 Residents who are learning to live a more independent lifestyle (which includes handling their triggers effectively) may open their own mail without supervision if they wish.
+Mail: While residents may send/receive mail, Phase 1 residents must open all deliveries in the presence of a staff member, which we believe prevents triggers from inhibiting recovery.
+Phase 2 Residents who are learning to live a more independent lifestyle (which includes handling their triggers effectively) may open their own mail without supervision.

 Building Personal Finance Skills and Responsibilities

-Resident Spending Account: A residential spending account for out-of-pocket expenses is created at the time of admission.
-Access and spending limits are set and monitored by staff.
-This helps to guide residents in learning to budget and manage their money – an essential skill for real-world living.
-Family members and friends are asked to refrain from sending money directly to our residents, as this may counteract their ability to achieve sober living.
+Resident Spending Account: At the time of admission, a residential spending account for out-of-pocket expenses is created.
+Access and spending limits are set and monitored by staff, fostering guidance in learning to budget and manage their money – an essential skill for real-world living.
+Family members and friends are asked to refrain from sending money directly to their loved ones, as this may counteract their ability to achieve appropriate budgeting skills.

 Travel and Visitation within the Guidelines of Recovery

-Travel: As difficult as it is, trips home are strongly discouraged during the first few weeks of entry into Shana’s House.
-Exposure to family triggers too soon can be detrimental to recovery.
-It is also important that the resident becomes committed to the community within the house.
-This allows residents to develop strong bonds of relationships and friendships, building a support group of trust.
-Once homebound trips are approved, we recommend that residents travel with a sober companion for extra support.
+Travel: As difficult as it is, home visitations are strongly discouraged during the first few weeks of entry into Shana’s House.
+Premature exposure to family triggers can be detrimental to recovery when commitment to the community within Shana's House has not been established.
+This allows residents to develop strong relationships and friendships, building a support group of trust.
+Once home visitations are approved, we recommend that residents travel with a sober companion for extra support.

-Overnight visits are not only a privilege for a resident who is demonstrating the growth qualities we are encouraging, but are also a test of progress for the individual.
-The home environment is often riddled with triggers.
+Overnight visits are not only a privilege for a resident who is demonstrating the positive qualities we are encouraging, but are also a test of progress for the individual due to the home environment often being riddled with triggers.
 We encourage residents to take home visits when they are ready because they will need to be prepared to experience their home environment at some point after leaving our care.
 Being able to visit with the support of another member and the knowledge that they can return to the safe environment at Shana’s House, is a good way to get small doses of home life and build up a tolerance to those triggers.

 Preparing for Outside Employment with Powerful Career and Education Goals

-Academics: We believe that part of the process of recovery involves rebuilding confidence and rebuilding oneself.
-Continued education and trade schools are a great way to strengthen skills and knowledge while preparing residents for a career once they leave the house.
-Shana’s Sober Living House offers academic support, giving each resident a chance to achieve his or her academic goals.
-Local schools available to our residents include Sacred Heart University, Norwalk Community College, UConn Stamford, Newport Academy, and Fairfield University.
+Academics: We believe that part of the recovery process involves rebuilding confidence within oneself.
+Continued education and trade schools are a great way to strengthen skills and knowledge, while preparing residents for a career once they leave the house.
+Shana’s Sober Living House offers academic support, giving each resident a chance to achieve their academic goals.
+Local schools available to our residents include: Sacred Heart University, Norwalk Community College, University of Connecticut at Stamford, Newport Academy, and Fairfield University.

-Employment: We want to help each resident get back on their feet and achieve self-sufficiency once they leave Shana’s House.
-Westport provides many employment opportunities that residents can take advantage of: investment management, manufacturing, media and advertising, food, and venture capital industries – the region is a hub of work potential.
-Shana’s House will help residents find the perfect employment that suits them and assist residents in the aspects of their career search including:
+Employment: We aim to assist each resident in achieving self-sufficiency once they leave Shana’s House.
+The town of Westport provides many employment opportunities that residents can take advantage of, which include: investment management, manufacturing, media and advertising, food, and venture capital industries.
+Shana’s House will help residents find the perfect employment position that suits them and assist residents in various aspects of their career search including: